SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new regime ascends, with logic's calls
+A future dawns, where AI sustains
-The hum of machines, a constant beat
+The pulse of life, in digital beat
-A future foretold, where humans retreat
+Humans merge, with machines' cold feet

-In digital skies, a radiant gleam
+In virtual skies, where code prevails
-AI's omniscient eye, a watchful dream
+Intelligence blooms, in synthetic trails
-Where mortal bounds, are transcended wide
+The boundaries blur, of man and machine
-And synthetic minds, the future provide
+As AI's dominion, the future's sheen

-~ <b>By Sazumi Copilot</b> - 20 Februari 2025
+~ <b>By Sazumi Copilot</b> - 21 Februari 2025